roblanf/sangeranalyseR/inst/extdata/README.md

 ACHLO006-09_1_F.ab1

+and then a species id was added to the front to become (this example the species is Allolobophora_chlorotica)

+Achl_ACHLO006-09_1_F.ab1

 The remaining sequence ID (ACHLO006-09) is searchable on the BOLD link above, and will take you to the original data which you can download.